February 3, 2026

 Birthdays

-The obvious one.
+The obvious one and still the most reliable.
 Someone ordered birthday flowers for their partner last year — they'll need them again.
-Capture the recipient's birthday when you're taking the order and let an automatic reminder do the rest.
+Grab the recipient's birthday when you're taking the order and let an automatic reminder handle the rest.
+Dead simple.

 Anniversaries

-Wedding anniversaries, relationship milestones, business anniversaries.
-They come round every year and flowers are almost always part of the picture.
-People appreciate reminders for these, too — forgetting an anniversary is the kind of mistake that has consequences.
+Wedding anniversaries.
+Relationship milestones.
+Business anniversaries too.
+They roll around every single year and flowers are almost always in the mix.
+People genuinely appreciate a reminder for these — forgetting an anniversary is the kind of thing that lands you on the sofa for the night.

 Mother's Day and Valentine's Day

-Not personal dates, but you can still track who ordered last year.
-A message along the lines of "You sent flowers to Mum last Mother's Day — want to do the same this year?" converts well.
+Not personal dates, no. But you can still track who ordered last year.
+A message like "You sent flowers to Mum last Mother's Day — fancy doing the same again?" converts brilliantly.
 The customer already trusts you for that occasion.
+You're just making their life easier.

 Sympathy Follow-Ups

-This one needs care.
-But anniversary flowers for someone who's passed are deeply meaningful.
-A year after a funeral, a gentle note saying you can help with memorial flowers is often genuinely appreciated.
-Tread lightly, but don't be afraid of it.
+This one needs a light touch.
+But anniversary flowers for someone who's passed — that's deeply meaningful.
+A year on from a funeral, a gentle note saying you can help with memorial flowers is often genuinely welcomed.
+Tread carefully, but don't avoid it altogether.

 Corporate Account Dates